HarshitDawar55/Kubernetes/README.md

 * Command to check all the running PODS in the cluster: **"kubectl get pods"**.

-* Command to check all the running Replication Controller in the cluster: "kubectl get rc".
+* Command to check all the running Replication Controller in the cluster: **"kubectl get rc"**.

-* Command to check all the running Replica Set in the cluster: "kubectl get rs".
+* Command to check all the running Replica Set in the cluster: **"kubectl get rs"**.

 * Command to check all the running PVC win the cluster: "kubectl get pvc".